-Midi p.l.c. has registered a consolidated profit before tax amounting to €3,003,860 (2010: €1,514,807) during the financial year ended 31 December 2011.
-The Group's total assets exceeded its total liabilities by €64,867,532 (2010: €62,939,662) as at 31 December 2011.
+MIDI p.l.c. has registered a consolidated loss before tax amounting to €2,529,477 (2011: profit of €3,003,860) during the financial year ended 31 December 2012.
+The Group's total assets exceeded its total liabilities by €64,078,519 (2011: €64,867,532) as at 31 December 2012.

-The Group has been reviewing its financing arrangements to ensure that it is in a position to meet its operational and cash flow commitments throughout the twelve month period subsequent to 31 December 2011.
-After the end of the reporting period, the Group's bankers and a number of Restricted Shareholders have confirmed their willingness to support the Group's financial requirements.
-Accordingly, the Directors continue to adopt the going concern assumption in the preparation of the consolidated financial statements.
+The Group has been reviewing its financing arrangements to ensure that it is in a position to meet its operational and cash flow commitments throughout the twelve month period subsequent to 31 December 2012.
+During the current financial year, the Group's bankers and a number of Restricted Shareholders have confirmed their willingness to support the Group's financial requirements.

-MIDI Group is reviewing its funding strategy in the context of the timing of the different development stages of the Tigné Point and Manoel Island project to sustain its long-term prospects.
+MIDI Group continued to review its funding strategy in the context of the timing of the different development stages of the Tigné Point and Manoel Island project to sustain its long-term development plans.
 The Group's liquidity and capital management programmes comprise: i) monitoring the feasibility of the different project phases based on net cash inflows and income streams; ii) reviewing the sustainability of the carrying amount of assets allocated to the respective phases; and iii) assessing the appropriate funding mix to be applied to each phase.
 The outcome of the review of the Group's funding programmes in the longer-term could potentially result in changes to the existing or projected use of the asset base pertaining to the different phases of the Tigné Point and Manoel Island project to leverage the underlying cash flow streams.
-The Group's projected equity levels are also being assessed in the context of the future project phases, focusing on the relationship between the amount of borrowings and shareholders' equity.